ralfw/TDDaiymiByExample/Examples/Desktop Calculator.md

 ##### NumberAssembler

 * First digit is returned as number
-* Second digit is added to number
+* Next digit is added to number
 * Read number
 * Set number and read it
 * Set number and send a digit